Walla Walla expeditions: Death of Toayahnu

-Unrest among Plateau Indigenous people
+Unrest in the Columbia Plateau

 When the expedition returned to the Plateau, their grievances were sent to the HBC by the Nez Perce Ellis.
 He met with John McLoughlin and James Douglas, with both men offering their condolences and sympathy.
 The company men did not offer any material support however.

-Next Ellis visited Elijah White then the U.S. Indian Sub-agent.
-White had previously made the Cayuse and Nez Perce adopt a system of laws that outlawed natives from killing whites and vice versa.
-Ellis demanded that Cook be brought to White to be punished as according to the laws.
-His powers were limited and restricted only to act as an American representative in the Pacific Northwest in dealings with indigenous people.
-Even then the region was formally jointly occupied between the United Kingdom of Great Britain and Ireland and the United States of America as the Oregon boundary dispute had yet to be settled.
+Next Ellis visited Elijah White, then the U.S. Indian Sub-agent.
+White had previously made the Cayuse and Nez Perce adopt laws that outlawed natives from killing whites and vice versa.
+Based on these laws Ellis demanded that Cook be brought to White to be punished.
 As New Helvetia was located within Mexican Alta California, White held no authority there and was unable to compel any resolution to the conflict.
 Ellis told White that there were three groups divided on how the Plateau natives should act.
 One faction felt it best to punish the Willamette Valley settlers as they were Americans, like Toayahnu's killers.
 Another faction preferred to establish what the reactions of the HBC and Willamette Valley settlers to action against the California colonists.
 A final block preferred military action against the California settlements as White recounted:

 He assured me that the Cayuse, Walla Wallas, Pend d'Oreilles, Flatheads, Nez Perces and Snakes, were all in terms of amity, and all that portion of the aggrieved party were for raising about two thousand warriors of these formidable tribes and march to California at once, and nobly revenge themselves on the inhabitants and then by plunder enrich themselves on the spoils.